-For the last 25 years, the National Women’s History Museum (NWHM) has served as the largest online cultural institution dedicated to U.S. women’s history, focusing on sharing the powerful history of women in America.
+For the last 25 years, the National Women’s History Museum (NWHM) has served as the largest online cultural institution dedicated to U.S. women’s history.
+As an institution, it has focused on sharing the powerful history of women in America.

-NWHM is an independent museum that provides an extensive amount of online material and resources for educators, learners of all ages, and general audiences, including biographies, virtual exhibitions, K-12 lesson plans, etc. In addition, the museum offers a wide selection of virtual programs, and will resume in-person programming once safe to do so.
+NWHM is an independent museum that provides an extensive amount of online material and resources for educators, learners of all ages, and general audiences, including biographies, virtual exhibitions, K-12 lesson plans, etc. In addition, the museum offers a robust selection of virtual programs, and will resume in-person programming when it is safe to do so.

-The National Women’s History Museum seeks a Vice President of Programs and Chief Curator, a new role for the Museum, that will work with leadership to oversee the organization’s vision and point of view over the next 10 years.
+The National Women’s History Museum seeks a Vice President of Programs and Chief Curator, a new role for the Museum, who will work with leadership to lead the organization’s vision and point of view over the next 10 years.
 As the first permanent Curator for the Museum, the Vice President will shape the long-term plan and, in turn, the direction of the robust virtual programming created by the Director of Education.
-As the institution expands, the Vice President will have the opportunity to work with the President to develop a robust curatorial department.
+As the Institution expands, the Vice President will have the opportunity to work with the President to develop a robust curatorial department.
 Qualifications include: